 Contact our Drug Treatment Center at Renewal Health Group Today

 Renewal Health Group is a family of addiction treatment centers in southern California.
-Our facilities are safe and welcoming places where adults receive evidence-based services and personalized guidance, with the goal of empowering them to end their substance use and establish a solid foothold in early recovery.
+Our facilities are safe and welcoming places where adults receive evidence-based services and personalized guidance, with the goal of empowering them to end their substance use with drug paraphernalia and establish a solid foothold in early recovery.

-We understand that every person who becomes addicted to alcohol or another drug is impacted in a different way, and we are committed to providing a truly personalized treatment experience for each patient who chooses to heal with us.
-With our full continuum of care, customizable array of therapies and support services, and team of highly skilled professionals, we are prepared to identify and address the full scope of each patient’s unique needs.
+We understand that alcohol or another drug uniquely affects each individual who becomes addicted.Therefore, we commit to providing personalized treatment experiences for every patient seeking healing with us.
+Additionally, our full continuum of care, customizable therapies, support services, and highly skilled professionals enable us to identify and address each patient’s unique needs.

-To learn more about how we can help your loved one, or to schedule a free assessment for them, please visit our Contact page or call us today.
+If you would like to learn more about how we can help your loved one, or alternatively, to schedule a free assessment for them, please visit our Contact page or call us today.